An Embedding Framework for Consistent Polyhedral Surrogates: Consistency of abstain surrogate and link construction

-where $B:[n]\to\{-1,1\}^d$ is a arbitrary injection; let us assume $n = 2^d$ so that we have a bijection.
+where $\varphi$ embeds outcomes to corners of the $\pm 1$ hypercube, and the abstain report $\bot$ to the origin.
 Consistency is proven for the following link function,

-In light of our framework, we can see that $L_{1/2}$ is an excellent example of an embedding, where $\varphi(y) = B(y)$ and $\varphi(\bot) = 0 \in \reals^d$.
-Moreover, the link function $\psi$ can be recovered from Theorem~\ref{thm:eps-thick-calibrated} with norm $\|\cdot\|_\infty$ and $\epsilon=1/2$; see Figure~\ref{fig:abstain-links}(L).
+As we illustrate in Figure~\ref{fig:abstain-links}(L), the link function $\psi$ proposed by \citeauthor{ramaswamy2018consistent} can be recovered from Theorem~\ref{thm:link-main} by choosing the norm $\|\cdot\|_\infty$ and setting $\epsilon=1/2$.
 Hence, our framework would have simplified the process of finding such a link, and the corresponding proof of consistency.
 To illustrate this point further, we give an alternate link $\psi_1$ corresponding to $\|\cdot\|_1$ and $\epsilon=1$, shown in Figure~\ref{fig:abstain-links}(R):

-Theorem~\ref{thm:eps-thick-calibrated} immediately gives calibration of $(L_{1/2},\psi_1)$ with respect to $\ellabs{1/2}$.
-Aside from its simplicity, one possible advantage of $\psi_1$ is that it appears to yield the same constant in generalization bounds as $\psi$, yet assigns $\bot$ to much less of the surrogate space $\reals^d$.
+Theorem~\ref{thm:link-main} immediately gives calibration of $(L_{1/2},\psi_1)$ with respect to $\ellabs{1/2}$.
+Aside from its simplicity, one possible advantage of $\psi_1$ is that it assigns $\bot$ to much less of the surrogate space $\reals^d$.
 It would be interesting to compare the two links in practice.